pauljarvis/ansible/README.md

 - Note that you should run the proxy tag first to make sure all settings are applied before running the rest of the playbook.

 #### Run
-`./go.sh -s -p ubuntu-tp -u stest -t proxy`
+`./go.sh -s -p ubuntu-tp -u stest-tp -t proxy`
-`./go.sh -s -p ubuntu-tp -u stest`
+`./go.sh -s -p ubuntu-tp -u stest-tp`

 ___
 ## retropie